 - If the price of an item is manually changed, the price of that item will be updated for both Locations

-Stock counts should be done consistently and on the same day by the same people, if possible, for the most accurate recording of stock usage.
-It is recommended to have a minimum of two people count inventory--one to count and call and the other to write and review--and to mark inventory quantities on printed count sheets for the first few stock counts.
+Inventory Counts should be done consistently and on the same day by the same people, if possible, for the most accurate recording of stock usage.
+It is recommended to have a minimum of two people count inventory (one to count and call and the other to write and review) and to mark inventory quantities on printed count sheets for the first few Inventory Counts.

 Entering Count Sheets

 Ensure that 'Add to Current Qty' is selected on the 'Mobile Qty Entry' drop-down selector so that multiple handheld devices can be used at the same time while counting.
 Even further, this selection will add the quantities together rather than overwrite the previous quantity counted for that item, which would occur if 'Replace Qty' was selected.

 It is recommended to complete at least three Inventory Counts on a printed Inventory Count form as to ensure the counts can be completed the most accurately.
 Users will then use their mobile devices to complete a count.
 Before doing so, it is important to exit out of an Inventory Count if it was originally opened on a desktop computer.
 The desktop acts as a master record, so if an Inventory Count was initially opened and remained open while an Inventory Count was saved on a mobile device and then saved on the blank desktop template, it will erase all counts.

 Once completed, save your counts.
 If you completed the count on a paper copy, ensure that you enter the count into the computer and then upload a scanned image of the count using the 'Upload File' button.

 To ensure that the Inventory Counts were taken correctly, it is important to review them before they are approved.
 Click here to learn how to review Inventory Counts.